Eleven athletes deliver posters and smiles to Children's Hospital LA.

 As a junior in 2009, he made Max Preps All-State Division I first team, Cal-Hi Sports All-State Underclass first team, All-CIF Pac-5 Division, Los Angeles Times All-Star, Orange County Register All-Orange County first team and All-South Coast League Defensive MVP.
 He had 115 tackles on defense, plus ran for 222 yards and completed 5-of-7 passes (71.4%) on offense in 2009.
 Current Trojan Jahleel Pinner and incoming Trojan Cole Smith also prepped at Mission Viejo.

-PERSONAL: He's a communication major at USC.
+PERSONAL: He received his bachelor’s degree in communication at USC in the spring of 2015 and is working on a second bachelor’s degree in sociology.
 His real first name is Curtis.
 His father, Curtis, was a fullback and defensive end at Kansas State (1988-91).
-His grandfather is Lawrence McCutcheon, a Colorado State and NFL All-Pro running back with the Los Angeles Rams (1972-79), Denver Broncos (1980) and Buffalo Bills (1981) who set the since-broken Rams career rushing record (6,186 yards), led the Rams in rushing 5 times and played in Super Bowl XIV (he then was a scout and now is a scout with the Rams).
+His grandfather is Lawrence McCutcheon, a Colorado State and NFL All-Pro running back with the Los Angeles Rams (1972-79), Denver Broncos (1980) and Buffalo Bills (1981) who set the since-broken Rams career rushing record (6,186 yards), led the Rams in rushing 5 times and played in Super Bowl XIV (he now is a scout with the Rams).
 His uncle is former USC (1995-98) cornerback Daylon McCutcheon (a 2-time All-Pac-10 pick) who played with the Cleveland Browns (1999-2006).
 He was born in Texas.